FranckLejzerowicz/Xclusion_criteria/README.md

     ```
     (but there must be 2 items...)

-    The key `no_nan` is special: if present, it lists the variables will be filtered so that no sample will be left
+    The key `no_nan` is special: if present, it lists the variables that will be filtered so that no sample will be left
     that has a _missing value_ for these variables.
 These _missing values_ are formal NumPy's "nan" (`np.nan`), as
     well as any of these terms:
     - unknown